circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Show security question: Yes
 - Show agreement: Yes

+5. Type: Form fields
+- Name: eMandate
+- Description: Step to request an eMandate.
+For users with an eMandate we can make a direct debit to cash the contribution amount.
+- Title: Digitale machtiging
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show wizard fields: Bank

 6. Type: Form fields
+- Name: Profile fields particulieren
+- Description: Profile fields for particulieren.
+- Title: Registratiegegevens
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Particulieren groups)
+- Show profile fields: Show specific profile fields
+- Profile fields to show: Image, Geboortedatum, IBAN, Lidmaatschapsbijdrage particulieren, Actiecode

+7. Type: Form fields
-- Name: Profile fields
+- Name: Profile fields bedrijven
+- Description: Profile fields for bedrijven.
+- Title: Registratiegegevens
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Bedrijven groups)
+- Show profile fields: Show specific profile fields
+- Profile fields to show: Phone, Address
+- Phone numbers to show: Both mobile and land-line phones
+- Show privacy control for fields: Yes

+8. Type: Form fields
+- Name: Contact fields
+- Description: Address and phone fields.
+- Title: Contactgegevens
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show profile fields: Show specific profile fields
+- Profile fields to show: Contactpersoon Bedrijf, Geboortedatum, IBAN, K.v.K. nummer, Lidmaatschapsbijdrage bedrijven, Actiecode

+9. Type: Form fields
+- Name: Company profile
 - Description: All other profile fields we did not retrieve in previous steps.
-- Title: Jouw profiel
+- Title: Bedrijfsprofiel
 - Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Bedrijven groups)
 - Show profile fields: Show all remaining profile fields

 # Configuration